 Change is hard, and our attempts often result in failure.
 One of the reasons for this is a misunderstanding of progressive sanctification—a doctrine that no believer can experience healthy spiritual growth without.
-That’s why I am thrilled to commend to you another new discipleship counseling resource in the Living in a Fallen World booklet series.
-HELP!
+That’s why I am thrilled to commend to you another new discipleship counseling resource: HELP!
 I Want to Change explains that it is the gospel—what God has done for us—that is the key to change and that empowers us to make changes that will please God.
 As a well-experienced pastor, biblical counselor, and counselor trainer, Jim Newheiser, is uniquely gifted to write with biblical clarity and wisdom.
-Since I am the Consulting Editor for the series, it seems best for me to let others speak of the outstanding work Jim Newheiser has done in this primer on progressive sanctification.
+Since I am the Consulting Editor for the mini-book series, it seems best for me to let others speak of the outstanding work Jim Newheiser has done in this primer on progressive sanctification.
 Here are a few endorsements:

 Dennis E. Johnson, Professor of Practical Theology at Westminister Seminary, California: “Dr. Jim Newheiser explains, clearly and concisely, what God’s Word teaches about the dynamics that enable deep transformation of our desires and behavior.
 He shows how God’s grace in Christ ignites our response of love for God, and how the Spirit of God uses the gospel itself to motivate and empower us to resist habits and appetites that breed shame and defeat.
 He also demonstrates from the Scriptures the complementary truth that we need in our struggle against sin: that the grand indicatives of what Jesus has done for us and the assurance of the Father’s invincible love toward us are intended not to make us passive, but to sustain our hope and to fire our resolve to fight sin and pursue Christlike holiness and love.”